BillXr/my_keeper/README.md

 Quickly add notes to track your daily tasks and remove them,when they're done.

+Add title for every note you place to stand out from the rest.

 Material-UI components and icons used for front end development.

 ### Stack